-The pollen that results from chemical stimulation is then used to pollinate another plant and make feminized seeds.
-If the parent plants would never hermie without chemical stimulation, than you have created feminized seeds that won’t ever make pollen in your grow room.
+The pollen that results from chemical stimulation is used to pollinate another female plant and make feminized seeds.
+If the parent plants would never hermie without chemical stimulation, then you have created feminized seeds that won’t ever make pollen in your grow room.

-But if one of the parent plants was chosen because it does hermie easily, than you’ll end up with seeds that hermie and the breeder might not have done any testing on the parents or the resulting offspring to even know.
+But if one of the parent plants was chosen because it does hermie easily, you’ll end up with seeds that likely will herm.
+The breeder might not have done any testing on the parents or the resulting offspring to even know.

 Without testing, a breeder can’t tell whether they’ve created quality feminized seeds

 Unfortunately, some cannabis seed breeders are more trustworthy than others.
 The great ones have created stabilized strains that have been bred over several generations to produce a consistent product without any problems with plant sex.